conduktor/conduktor-docs/docs/platform/index.md

 If anything in the documentation is not clear or you need further help, please [contact us](https://www.conduktor.io/contact).
 :::

-## What is Conduktor Platform?
+## What is Conduktor Console?

 ### Streamline Apache Kafka

 Conduktor will transform your approach and interactions with Apache Kafka.
-We give you a single platform for Kafka management, monitoring, data quality, security, and data governance.
-The Conduktor Platform is available **self-hosted** and can be deployed via Docker or Helm Charts.
+We give you a single console for Kafka management, monitoring, data quality, security, and data governance.
+The Conduktor Console is available **self-hosted** and can be deployed via Docker or Helm Charts.

 - Jump straight into the [Docker Quick Start](../platform/installation/get-started/docker)

-### Platform Walkthrough
+### Console Walkthrough

 Curious about how Conduktor can help you?
 Watch Stéphane Maarek's hands-on overview below: